 2.4 Discussion Calculations did not prime the expected structure of RC attachment and, moreover, we found a strong interaction with number marking.
-Reanalyses of previous experiments in French showed the same pattern regarding NP1 number which seems to be a robust effect.
+Reanalyses of previous experiments with different materials and participants in French showed the same pattern regarding NP1 number which seems thus to be a robust effect.
 We suggest that the calculations primed RC construal to thematic domains (TD) as it has been suggested in Construal Theory (Frazier & Clifton, 1997, see also Keller, 1995, or Crysmann, 2005, for corresponding analyses in HPSG).
-According to construal theory, RCs (as other non-primary relations) are associated to a thematic domain (Figure 4).
-The antecedent of the RC is then chosen based on a variety of factors (e.g. number).
+According to construal theory, RCs (as other non-primary relations) are associated to a thematic domain in a first step (Figure 4).
+The antecedent of the RC is then chosen within the thematic domain based on a variety of factors (e.g. number).
 Priming of association to thematic domains could lead to the observed effects with our "high attachment" calculations priming a thematic domain above the complex NP (with a free choice of antecedents based on non-structural factors) and the "low attachment" calculations priming a thematic domain defined by NP1 (Table 2).